-Funding received to support Yorkshire’s bioeconomy innovations
+Funding received to support the Yorkshire bioeconomy sector

-The Biorenewables Development Centre has been awarded additional funding of £0.5M to drive the growth of the emerging bioeconomy sector.
-The BDC will be supporting businesses that deliver innovative products, processes or services related to renewable, biological resources as part of the Bioeconomy Growth Programme.
+The BDC will be supporting businesses across Yorkshire that deliver innovative products, processes or services related to renewable, biological resources as part of the Bioeconomy Growth Programme.
 The funding has been received from the European Regional Development Fund (ERDF).

 The production of renewable biological resources and their conversion into food, feed, energy, chemicals and other materials is referred to as the bioeconomy.